一成不变

 - Similar Idioms:

-- 墨守成规 (mò shǒu chéng guī): To rigidly adhere to old customs without change.
+- 墨守成规 (mò shǒu chéng guī): Stubbornly sticking to old rules and refusing to change.

 - Opposite Idioms: